 -Adapt our coasts to rising seas and limit carbon pollution from power plants (FACT SHEET)

 The Virginia Coastal Protection Act, joining Virginia to the Regional Greenhouse Gas Initiative (RGGI), would benefit consumers by conserving energy.
 The bill would also become the first source of constant revenue for The Shoreline Resiliency Fund to help our neighbors facing frequent flooding in our warming climate.
 Governor Ralph Northam is supporting this bill.

-SB 1666 – Sen. Lewis (D- 6th), assigned to Senate Agriculture, Conservation and Natural Resources
+**SB 1666 – Sen. Lewis (D- 6th), failed in Senate Agriculture, Conservation and Natural Resources**

 -Safe and responsible closure of toxic coal ash ponds (FACT SHEET)

 Too often, when coal plants have closed, utilities have put only thin covers over the toxic coal ash ponds they leave behind.
 The ponds can leak toxins into drinking water for decades.
 This year, a two-year moratorium on “cap-in-place” closure of coal ash ponds expires.
 This session, the Virginia General Assembly must enact legislation to solve our coal ash problem permanently—by requiring excavation of coal ash to modern, lined landfills or for use in safe recycling projects.
 Governor Ralph Northam is supporting this bill.